Alfresco/acs-packaging/docs/query-accelerator.md

 An administrator may define [zero or more] "query sets" of properties or aspects applied to nodes to support faster queries.
 Properties may be from multiple types or aspects.
-Queries that currently go to either Solr or TMDQs that only use values in one of these query sets will be directed to a new "query accelerator" which will perform the query against a denormalised table.
+Queries that currently go to either Solr or TMDQs that only use values in one of these query sets will be directed to a new "query accelerator" which will perform the query against a denormalized table.

-This comes at the cost of additional space for the denormalised relational tables and indexes as well as a minimal increased time on ingestion and updates to support the denormalisation.
+This comes at the cost of additional space for the denormalized relational tables and indexes as well as a minimal increased time on ingestion and updates to support the denormalisation.
 This will however allow customers to make that decision.
 Typically we would only suggest using this feature to support large transactional deployments, where documents are automatically imported form other systems, rather than traditional collaborative content management system where